What is a TSH (Thyroid Stimulating Hormone)?

-The thyroid stimulating hormone (TSH) level in blood is a gauge doctors use to determine thyroid health.
-If a patient is gaining or losing weight unexpectedly or suffering fertility problems, TSH levels may be abnormal and could be a sign of hyperthyroidism or hypothyroidism.
+The thyroid-stimulating hormone (TSH) level in blood is a gauge doctors use to determine thyroid health.
+If a patient is gaining or losing weight unexpectedly or suffering from fertility problems, TSH levels may be abnormal and this could be a sign of hyperthyroidism or hypothyroidism.
 TSH levels can be measured as part of a series of blood tests that may or may not include free thyroxine and total thyroxine tests.
-If TSH levels are abnormal, doctors will order thyroxine blood tests so in many cases all three tests are ordered at the same time.
+If TSH levels are abnormal, doctors will order thyroxine blood tests.
+In many cases, all three tests are ordered at the same time.

 - Negative Pregnancy Adult: 0.34 to 4.25 µlU/mL or NO NUMBERS or 0.34 to 4.25 mU/L